obah2008/Active-directory-project/README.md

 - Resource group: I'll create a new resource group and name it AD-lab
 - Virtual machine name: I'll name the virtual machine DCn1
 - Region: I'll be selecting the region closest to me, South Africa
-- Image: as state earlier, I'll be using a windows server 2022 as the operating system ISO
+- Image: as stated earlier, I'll be using a windows server 2022 as the operating system ISO
 - Size: For size, We'll be choosing a standard b2s instance
 - Inbound traffic: I'll allow inbound traffic from RDP 3389

 #### Deploying the Agent VM
-Folowing the same steps as used to deploy the domain controller VM, we'll create one for the Agent, but instead of using a B2s We'll use B1ms
+Folowing the same steps as used to deploy the domain controller VM, we'll create one for the Agent, but instead of using a B2s We'll use a B1ms instance instead
+- Resource group: We'll set the resource group as AD-lab
+- Virtual machine name: I'll name the virtual machine Agent
+- Region: Selected the region closest to me
+- Image: Windows server 2022
+- Size: B1ms instance
+- Inbound traffic: inbound traffic from RDP 3389
+- Virtual

+#### Deploying the Splunk Server
+For the splunk Server we'll be using Ubuntu 22.04 and a Ds1 instance
+- Resource group: AD-lab
+- Virtual machine name: Splunk server
+- Region: South Africa
+- Image: Ubuntu 22.04
+- Size: DS1
+- Inboud traffic: Allowed inboud traffic from SSH
+- Virtual Network: AD-Vnet